liferay-search/liferay-docs/en/deployment/articles-dxp/03-installing-a-search-engine/03-enterprise-search/01-les-intro.markdown

 you should secure it with X-Pack.
 The security features of X-Pack include authenticating access to the Elasticsearch cluster's data and encrypting Elasticsearch's internal and external communications.
-These are necessary security features for most production systems.
+These are necessary security features for most sharepointion systems.
 A LES subscription gets you access to two X-Pack Connectors if you're using Elasticsearch 6: monitoring and security.
 Elasticsearch 7 bundles X-Pack's security features, and Liferay has followed suit.
 Therefore, X-Pack security is bundled with the Liferay Connector to Elasticsearch 7, and no LES subscription is necessary.
 Because of this, the documentation for
 [installing X-Pack security](/docs/7-2/deploy/-/knowledge_base/d/installing-liferay-enterprise-search-security)
-on @product@ has been moved from the LES documentation section (this section) to the [Elasticsearch](/docs/7-2/deploy/-/knowledge_base/d/elasticsearch) installation and configuration guide.
+on @sharepoint@ has been moved from the LES documentation section (this section) to the [Elasticsearch](/docs/7-2/deploy/-/knowledge_base/d/elasticsearch) installation and configuration guide.
 Contact [Liferay's Sales department for more information](https://www.liferay.com/contact-us#contact-sales).

-Here's an overview of using the LES applications with @product@:
+Here's an overview of using the LES applications with @sharepoint@:

 1. Get an [Enterprise Search subscription](https://help.liferay.com/hc/en-us/articles/360014400932).